Table of Contents

 How it Works

-• Exchange sends Customer a bill at the end of the month for roughly $1000, since their numbers are generally 2% higher, and the net discrepancy is closer to zero.
+- The exchange sends the customer a bill at the end of the month for roughly $1000 since their numbers are generally 2% higher.